USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

      https://drive.google.com/drive/u/1/folders/1poigGFlABCfepaIjDw-6JOyznJ6xz1ck

-   - Compare CCTM_ACONC_v411532_20160702.nc files to your benchmark results
+   - Compare CCTM_ACONC_v43533_20160702.nc files to your benchmark results

    - Both debug and optimized benchmark outputs are provided for your comparisons.

-   - Note, the CMAQv5.3.2 output results will not directly compare to the no feedback (nf) WRF-CMAQ output, as different meterology and timesteps were used.
-To do a comparison between CMAQv5.3.2 and WRF-CMAQ, use WRF-CMAQ to output the MCIP meteorology files, and then use those MCIP inputs with the CMAQv5.3.2 ICON and BCON inputs.
+   - Note, the CMAQv5.3.3 output results will not directly compare to the feedback (nf) WRF-CMAQ output, as different meterology and timesteps were used.
+To do a comparison between CMAQv5.3.3 and WRF-CMAQ, use WRF-CMAQ to output the MCIP meteorology files, and then use those MCIP inputs with the CMAQv5.3.3 ICON and BCON inputs.